sinequa/sba-angular/docs/apps/5-vanilla-builder.md

 Here a zone called `home` is set.
 Inside this zone, a `uib-directive` called `search-form` is set.
-Now, the **ui-builder** library know the `app-search-form` component can be customized.
+Now, the **ui-builder** library knows the `app-search-form` component can be customized.
 As you can notice in this example, `app-search-form` is not a SBA component: indeed, the **uib-builder** can be used with any kind of components.

-Now, take a look of the `home` configuration object:
+Now, take a look at the `home` configuration object:
 ```json
 {
   id: 'home',